 Growing old is nowadays considered a good thing.
 Most seniors are actively redefining what retirement should be.
 Most are spending their latter years rediscovering themselves.
 However, growing old is not always so simple.
 This is the case when it comes to health.
 Some aches here and some pains there, seniors experience a great deal of challenges when it comes to health.

-The importance of eye exams cannot be stressed enough in the case of seniors.
+The importance of eye exams in Toronto cannot be stressed enough in the case of seniors.
 Regular screenings and checks should be the norm rather than the exception.
-In addition to early diagnosis of vision problems, eye exams could also help unearth other serious problems, including diabetes, hypertension, high cholesterol and carotid artery blockages.
+In addition to early diagnosis of vision problems, eye exams could also help unearth other serious problems, including diabetes, hypertension, high cholesterol, and carotid artery blockages.

 What Tests are Important to Seniors?

-During an eye exam for seniors, there are a number of tests that the optometrist will carry out to check for certain serious conditions.
+During an eye exam for seniors, there are a number of tests that the optometrist in Toronto will carry out to check for certain serious conditions.
 These conditions include:

 1. Age-related macular degeneration (AMD)